 Pop up some posters a week before the sale at the local community noticeboard and lampposts (remember to remove them once the sale is finished!) be clear about the main items you are looking to sell, the address, and the times you will be there.

 There!
-Now you’re set to have a fantastic garage sale.
+Now you have top tips for holding a successful garage sale!
 You are likely to have some items left, along with the broken, or non-working items.
 Call your local rubbish removalist, who can come along and pick up all your items and recycle, sell for charity on your behalf.

 You will then have a clean, clear space to rearrange, live in, decorate, or move from!